 Welcome to Strieby Congregational Church, School, and Cemetery Cultural Heritage and United for Libraries Literary Landmark!
 Strieby Cultural Heritage and Literary Landmark Site is located in Union Township, in southwestern Randolph County, in the heart of the Uwharrie Mountains, surrounded by the Uwharrie National Forest.
-It is located on Strieby Church Road, off High Pine Church Road, about eight miles east of Highway 49.
+It is located at 5480 Strieby Church Road, off High Pine Church Road, about eight miles east of Highway 49.

 Donate to Keep Strieby Striving

 We the descendants continue to strive to embody and teach to the next generations the values that our ancestors, the founders of Strieby, passed to us.
 If you would like to help “Keep Strieby Striving” by making a donation, you may do so at Cash App by using the tag $StriebyChurch, or you can send a check to Strieby Church, at PO Box 3429, Asheboro, NC 27203.
 We appreciate any and all donations.
 Thank you.

 The original community consisted of free born People of Color, later joined by formerly enslaved freedmen.
 Many community members descended from Edward “Ned” Hill and his wife, Priscilla (Mahockley) Hill and associated families.
 The community consisted primarily of Hill family members and was known as Hill Town.